bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A: Closures are opened when a new function is declared, in this case it is used in line 50 when personalDice(name) function is declared

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+A: Dan's name and string (" rolled a ") are always same however newRoll can change since it is random everytime finction is called

 c.
 What is the lexical scope of `newRoll`?
+A: newRoll is declared and initialized with the the return function(), so inside of that function's scope is its lexical scope

 ### Task 3 - Stretch Goals